e-vinci/web3-2025/src/slides/lesson-5-theory.md

 - ✅ Complex data relationships
 - ✅ Mobile apps (bandwidth matters)
 - ✅ Multiple clients with different needs
-- ✅ Rapid frontend development

 **Use REST when:**

 - ✅ Simple CRUD operations
 - ✅ File uploads/downloads
-- ✅ Caching is critical
+- ✅ Legacy compatibility is critical
-- ✅ Team unfamiliar with GraphQL

 **Both:** It's fine to use both in the same app!